MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 - **Database Mail External Program**: This is the external Database Mail program that receives messages from the `ExternalMailQueue` queue and prepares messages to send to the SMTP server.
 The application name is "DatabaseMail - DatabaseMail - Id\<PID\>".

 - **Database Mail External Program**: This is another connection from Database Mail.
 After the first connection processes the existing messages on the `ExternalMailQueue` queue, the connection is created to listen for additional messages to be placed on the queue.
-If there are no additional messages on the queue, *DatabaseMail.exe* will terminate and close this connection.
+If there are no other messages on the queue, *DatabaseMail.exe* will terminate and close this connection.

 - **Service Broker Activation for receiving response messages** from SMTP server through *DatabaseMail.exe*.
 It updates the sysmail tables to log results of mails that are sent.

-It's difficult to know what exactly you should expect to see unless you've reviewed many of these traces.
-The best way is to compare with the tracking of successfully sent Database Mail.
-If your troubleshooting scenario involves sometimes failing to send Database Mail, then compare the problem trace with a successful trace and see the difference in behavior.
-Check for any errors reported by any of the SPIDs.
-If you are unable to send any Database Mail, compare to the successful sending in your own test environment.
+You can only know the expected behavior by viewing many of the traces.
+The best way to know the differences is to compare your trace with the one of the successfully sent Database Mails.
+If you can sometimes send a Database Mail, compare the trace with a successful trace, see the difference, and check for any errors that are reported by the SPIDs.
+If you can’t send any Database Mail, compare the trace with the one that’s sent successfully in your test environment.

 ## Method 4: Capture and analyze Process Monitor events

 [Process Monitor](/sysinternals/downloads/procmon) (Procmon) is a part of the Windows Sysinternals suite.

 Process Monitor produces a noisy capture.
-In order not to miss anything, it's better to apply filters to the data after it is captured rather than during the capture process.
+In order not to miss anything, it's better to apply filters to the data after it's captured rather than during the capture process.
 Typically, you can target the capture around a repro of the Database Mail issue, so the overall data captured would not be too large.

 ### Capture file, registry, network, process, and thread events